-Tom Carmean is entering his first season as an assistant coach for the Hounds.
+Tom Carmean is entering his second season as an assistant coach for the Hounds.
 He has served as the head men’s lacrosse coach at Guilford College since 2010, after spending 11 seasons as the head men’s lacrosse coach at Amherst College.
 In addition, he co-founded the Elite 180 Recruiting Camp and Fall Combine in 2005.

 A former attackman, Carmean graduated from UMass in 1988 and enjoyed an 11-season professional career with the Major Indoor Lacrosse League and National Lacrosse League, and also suited up for the inaugural season of Major League Lacrosse in 2001.

-Touma, the current boys varsity lacrosse head coach at Charlotte Country Day School, returns for a second season with the Hounds.
+Touma, the current boys varsity lacrosse head coach at Charlotte Country Day School, returns for a third season with the Hounds.
 He has over 25 years of coaching experience within the Charlotte community.
 A nine-time NC State Champion, Touma has coached 17 HS All-Americans, 141 All-State selections, six Academic All-Americans and has helped 20 players realize their dream of playing lacrosse at the NCAA level.
 He also is President & co-Founder of the Dixie Top 150 and Charlotte Country Day Lacrosse camps.

 In his role as Advanced Scout, Delaney prepares Team Scouting Reports, focusing on key analytics of opposing teams.
 Drew also provides key insight on player evaluation.